Article · May 8, 2026

 What is Manifest V3 and why did Google switch from V2?

 Manifest V3 is the third generation of the Chrome extension platform, mandatory for new submissions since 2024 and the only supported version for new uploads since June 2025.
-The switch from V2 was driven by security and performance concerns: V2 allowed long-running background pages and remote code execution, both of which made review and runtime analysis hard.
-V3 replaces background pages with event-driven service workers, bans remote code execution, and requires declarative APIs for network interception (which is also what made V3 controversial with ad-blocker developers).
+V2 allowed long-running background pages and remote code execution, both of which made review and runtime analysis hard.
+V3 replaces background pages with event-driven service workers, bans remote code execution, and requires declarative APIs for network interception (which is what made V3 controversial with ad-blocker developers).

 Do I need a registered business to publish a Chrome extension?